kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    httpbin-f798c698d-vpltn   2/2     Running   0          15s
    ```

-5. Create a strict PeerAuthentication policy to require all traffic in the mesh to use mTLS
+4. Create a strict PeerAuthentication policy to require all traffic in the mesh to use mTLS.
    ```yaml
    kubectl apply -f - <<EOF
    apiVersion: "security.istio.io/v1beta1"